 "And His feet like unto fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two-edged sword: and His countenance was as the sun shineth in his strength.

 And what was the outcome of the Great Commission?
-Did the followers of Jesus Christ obey His command and did He keep up His end of the agreement?
-Did the SIGNS which He promised actually take place?
+Did the followers of Jesus Christ obey His command, and did He keep up His end of the agreement?
+Did the SIGNS which He promised actually happen?

-The Bible chronicles the amazing ministries of Peter, John, Stephen, Philip, Saul of Tarsus and the other disciples and apostles of our Lord!
-Here are some Scriptures that that document the amazing acts of God through them!
+The Bible chronicles the amazing ministries of Peter, John, Stephen, Philip, Saul of Tarsus, and the other disciples and apostles of our Lord!
+Here are some Scriptures that document the amazing acts of God through them!

 “Peter, fastening his eyes upon him with John, said, Look on us.
 And he gave heed unto them, expecting to receive something from them.
 Then Peter said, Silver and gold have I none: but such as I have give I thee: In the name of Jesus Christ of Nazareth, rise up and walk.

-“And he took him by the right hand and lifted him up : and immediately his feet and ankle bones received strength.
-And he leaping up stood, and waked, and entered with hem into the temple, walking and leaping and praising God.
+“And he took him by the right hand and lifted him up, and immediately his feet and ankle bones received strength.
+And he leaping up stood and walked, and entered with them into the temple, walking and leaping and praising God.
 And all the people saw him walking and praising God.”
 (Acts 3:1-9)

 “But when they had commanded them to go aside out of the council, they conferred among themselves, Saying, What shall we do to these men?
 For that indeed a notable miracle hath been done by them is manifest to all them that dwell in Jerusalem; and we cannot deny it.
 But that it spread no further among the people, let us straightway threaten them, that thy speak henceforth to no man in this name.

-“And they called them, and commanded them not o speak at all nor teach in the name of Jesus.
+“And they called them and commanded them not to speak at all nor teach in the name of Jesus.
 But Peter and John answered and said unto them, Whether it be right in the sight of God to hearken unto you more than unto God, judge ye.
 For we cannot but speak the things which we have seen and heard.”
 (Acts 4: 13-20)

 "And there was great joy in that city.
 Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done."
 (Acts 8: 5-8, 13)

-“And there was a certain believer at Damascus, named Ananias; and to him said the Lord in a vision, Ananias.
+ANANIAS, a believer: “And there was a certain believer at Damascus, named Ananias; and to him said the Lord in a vision, Ananias.
 And he said, “Behold, I am here, Lord.
-And the Lord said unto him, Arise, and go into the street which is called, Straight, and inquire in the house of Judas for one called Saul of Tarsus; for behold, he prayeth;
+And the Lord said unto him, Arise, and go into the street which is called Straight, and inquire in the house of Judas for one called Saul of Tarsus; for behold, he prayeth;